Tornadogenesis: Mesocyclones

 Classical tornadoes are supercellular tornadoes, which have a recognizable pattern of formation.
 The cycle begins when a strong thunderstorm develops a rotating mesocyclone a few miles up in the atmosphere.
 As rainfall in the storm increases, it drags with it an area of quickly descending air known as the rear flank downdraft (RFD).
 This downdraft accelerates as it approaches the ground, and drags the rotating mesocyclone towards the ground with it.
 Storm relative helicity (SRH) has been shown to play a role in tornado development and strength.
 SRH is horizontal vorticity that is parallel to the inflow of the storm and is tilted upwards when it is taken up by the updraft, thus creating vertical vorticity.

 As the mesocyclone lowers below the cloud base, it begins to take in cool, moist air from the downdraft region of the storm.
-This convergence of warm air in the updraft, and this cool air, causes a rotating wall cloud to form.
+The convergence of this cool air and the warm air in the updraft causes a rotating wall cloud to form.
 The RFD also focuses the mesocyclone's base, causing it to siphon air from a smaller and smaller area on the ground.
 As the updraft intensifies, it creates an area of low pressure at the surface.
 This pulls the focused mesocyclone down, in the form of a visible condensation funnel.
 As the funnel descends, the RFD also reaches the ground, creating a gust front that can cause severe damage a good distance from the tornado.
 Usually, the funnel cloud begins causing damage on the ground (becoming a tornado) within a few minutes of the RFD reaching the ground.

-Field studies have shown that in order for a supercell to produce a tornado the RFD needs to be no more than a few Kelvin cooler than the updraft.
-Also the FFD (forward flank downdraft) seems to be warmer within tornadic supercells than in non-tornadic supercells.
+Field studies have shown that in order for a supercell to produce a tornado, the RFD needs to be no more than a few kelvin cooler than the updraft.
+The forward flank downdraft (FFD) also seems to be warmer within tornadic supercells than in non-tornadic supercells.

-Although many envision a top-down process in which a mid-level mesocyclone first forms and couples with a low-level mesocyclone or tornadocyclone and a vortex then forms below the cloud base and becomes a concentrated vortex due to convergence upon reaching the surface, it has long been observed and there is now more rapidly growing evidence that many tornadoes form first near the surface or simultaneously from the surface to low and mid levels aloft.
+Many envision a top-down process in which a mid-level mesocyclone first forms and couples with a low-level mesocyclone or tornadocyclone, with a vortex then forming below the cloud base and becoming a concentrated vortex due to convergence upon reaching the surface.
+However, observation history and more modern research indicates that many tornadoes form first near the surface or simultaneously from the surface to low and mid levels aloft.

 See the dynamics, thermodynamics and energy source.